prateekpuri01/ATP-serving-strategy/README.md

 1) **Players serves percentages are static**

 This may not always be the case.
 It's one thing to fire away first serves at the beginning of a match and quite another to do so at critical junctures.
 Under Strategy (2), my modeling assumes that a player is able to serve with the same percentages in both situations.
-However, if a player is facing a match point, will he be able to hit first serves at the same percentage he has been all match?
+However, if a player is facing a match point, will they be able to hit first serves at the same percentage they have been all match?
 Further analysis is needed to address this concern fully.

 However, if such an effect does in fact prove to be significant, perhaps mental training or coaching could dampen the effect if a Strategy (2) approach is desired.